 There is grandeur in this view of life, with its several powers, having been originally breathed by the Creator into a few forms or into one; and that, whilst this planet has gone circling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being evolved.

 This insertion might give the impression Darwin was in fact a good Christian.
-But in March 1863, Darwin wrote about this editorial change to Joseph Hooker:
+But in March 1863, Darwin exposed his real view as wrote about this editorial change to Joseph Hooker: